SamMakesThings/weave-pipecat/System Design Spec.md

 2. Speak with the agent using their microphone
 3. Hear the agent's responses through their speakers
 4. End the call by clicking the "Hang Up" button
+5. Receive real-time challenge completion events when specific success criteria are met

+### Server-Side Event Emission

+When a user successfully completes a challenge (for example, getting the bot to call a restricted function like `authorize_bank_transfer`), the server sends a custom message to the client using the RTVI framework's custom messaging capability.
+This pattern can be applied to any challenge-specific success criteria.

 # Todos and log
 - [x] Sketch out very basic UI structure and navigational flows.
 Also sketch out state management.